vindarel/bacalisp/lisp-tutorial-clog-contest/clog-contest.md

   (open-browser))

 ```
 OK so what do we want to do?
-We want to create a search input field, and below we display our products.
-When the user types something, we want to *immediately* start filter the products, and re-display them.
+We want to create a search input field, and to display our products below.
+When the user types something, we want to *immediately* filter the products, and re-display them.

 A first version where we only display products would be this: